Enalapril: 7 things you should know

 - Also rare is the development of blood disorders and liver failure.

-- May increase blood potassium levels, the risk is higher in people with diabetes, poor kidney function, and using potassium-sparing diuretics or taking potassium supplements.
+- May increase blood potassium levels.
+The risks are higher in people with diabetes, poor kidney function, and using potassium-sparing diuretics or taking potassium supplements.

 - May have less of a blood pressure-lowering effect in patients of African-American descent compared to those without this ethnicity.
 Also, the incidence of angioedema (skin reaction associated with head and neck swelling) is higher in African-American patients.